-Who doesn’t love an early Saturday morning stroll through a farmers’ market?
-One of the oldest farmers’ markets in the state, the Downtown Stockton Asian Farmers’ Market is held year-round on Saturday from 5:30 am to 11 am, throughout the year, and draws hundreds, if not thousands from around the region.
+Formerly known as the Downtown Stockton Asian Farmers Market, this is a great place to stroll through and find interesting items.
+One of the oldest farmers’ markets in the state, the Downtown Stockton Certified Farmers’ Market is held year-round on Saturday from 5:30 am to 11 am throughout the year, and draws hundreds, if not thousands from around the region.

 In addition to fresh fruits and vegetables, the market also offers Asian produce, products, seafood, and sweets.
 The amazing assortment of items landed this market on Saveur magazine’s Top 100 in 2007!

 Add fresh flavors with a stop at the a San Joaquin Certified Farmers Market, held Thursdays, May through November from 8am to 1pm (behind Weberstown Mall).
 The market features a variety of fresh produce and fresh baked goods!
-BONUS: Residents can enjoy in season produce year-round at the same location every Sundays from 8am to 1pm!
+BONUS: you can enjoy in season produce year-round at the same location every Sunday from 8am to 1pm!

 The Lodi Farmers’ Market held Thursdays May through September is reminiscent of the street fairs that pepper San Francisco, thanks to the music and booths that intersperse a selection of vendors selling everything from locally made sausages to clothing.

-Other local markets that attract both locals and passersby are the Market at Delta College, San Joaquin County Fairgrounds Flea Market and Stockton Open Air Mall Wilson Way Flea Market, each with its own specialty and plenty of fresh offerings.
+Other local markets that attract both locals and passersby are the Market at Delta College and the San Joaquin County Fairgrounds Flea Market, each with its own specialty and plenty of fresh offerings.
 Enjoy the fresh produce and time spent with family and friends at your next visit to a farmers’ market!

 Be sure to check out the San Joaquin County Farm Guide and Map for a list of farms and u-pick ranches, and further details to help you plan your trip.